Visit One of the Best Pumpkin Patches in Connecticut

 The Homestead Farm houses the winery, the Harvest Kitchen, a Christmas tree barn, and a gift shop.

-The Valley Farm opens for picking strawberries and blueberries in season and is also the location to cut your own Christmas tree.
+The Valley Farm opens for picking strawberries and blueberries in season and is also where you can cut your own Christmas tree.

 But, to find the perfect Connecticut pumpkin patch, you will want to go to the third farm, Pumpkinseed Hill, located at 120 Beardsley Road, Shelton, CT 06484.